Gordon Awandare: Early life and education

-He returned to the University of Ghana in 2010 to establish his own research group.
+Prof. Dr. Awandere returned to the University of Ghana in 2010 to establish his own research group.
 Without start-up funding, he used US credit cards to support his work whilst applying for grants, and two years later received funding from both the Royal Society and the National Institutes of Health.

 University Leadership and Management

 Prof Awandare was appointed Pro Vice-Chancellor with responsibility for Academic and Student Affairs (ASA).
 The appointment took effect from 1 January 2022.
 Taking over from Prof. Daniel Frimpong Ofori, Provost of the College of Humanities who was appointed to act as Pro-Vice-Chancellor (ASA) from 27 October 2021.
 He has previously served on the Governing Council of the University of Development Studies, Tamale, where he was also the Chairman of the University’s Audit Report Implementing Committee.
 Within the University of Ghana, he has been a member of Academic Board and served on the Business and Executive Committee for many years.
 Prof. Awandare has also been Chairman, Centre Management Committee for WACCBIP, and member of Management committees/boards for many units, including, Office of Research Innovation and Development (ORID), Noguchi Memorial Institute for Medical Research, School of Pharmacy, Legon Centre for International Affairs and Diplomacy, School of Biological Sciences, and School of Nuclear and Allied Sciences, Ghana Atomic Energy Commission.
 He has also chaired or served on numerous adhoc committees at the University of Ghana, including the Search Committee for Vice Chancellor in 2020/2021.